ja11sop/cuppa/README.md

 #### Version-controlled and remote locations supported

-We are not limited to specifying location dependencies on local disk.
+As  remarked above we are not limited to specifying location dependencies on local disk.
 It is also possible to specify remote locations.
 For example, again considering [asio](http://think-async.com/Asio), if we want to build against a specfic release tag of the source code directly from the source repository we could write `[asio-location]` as follows:

 ```python
 [asio-location] = "git+https://github.com/chriskohlhoff/asio.git@asio-1-10-4"